vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

   change inline code action to work just like bold, italic and strike through, instead of continuously adding back ticks when at the end of word.
-* Fix: references or links to `raw/master/*.png` showed as unresolved when on wiki home because only image links would handle the optional wiki prefix from home page for image files.
+* Fix: references or links to `raw/master/*.png` showed as unresolved when on wiki home because only image links would handle the optional wiki PREFIX from home page for image files.
 * Fix: backspace at end of file after `#   ` did nothing.
 * Fix: Header marker equalization was broken.
 * Fix: CSS when task list item is first level, bullet sub-items mess up items